Bank of America Customized Cash Rewards Card (and Premium Rewards) Review

 Details on the Unlimited Cash Rewards Card

-I’ve never owned this card because it seems inferior to the Premium Rewards card.
+I’ve never had this card because it seems inferior to the Premium Rewards card.
 That said, here are the highlights:

 • $0 annual fee.